 Left Brain vs Right Brain Drives

-In this Octagon, The Core Drives on the right are considered right brain drives, being more about creativity, self-expression, and social aspects.
+Within Octalysis, the Core Drives on the right are considered Right Brain Core Drives, being more related to creativity, self-expression, and social aspects.

-The Core Drives on the left are considered left brain drives, being more about logic, calculations, and ownership.
+The Core Drives on the left are considered Left Brain Core Drives, being more associated to logic, calculations, and ownership.

-Interestingly, Left Brain Core Drives have a tendency of being more based on Extrinsic Motivation – you want to obtain something; whereas Right Brain Core Drives have a tendency of being based on Intrinsic Motivations: you don’t need a goal or reward to use your creativity, hangout with friends, or feel the suspense of unpredictability – the activity itself is rewarding on its own.
+Interestingly, Left Brain Core Drives have a tendency of being more based on Extrinsic Motivation – you are motivated because you want to obtain something, whether it be a goal, a good, or anything you cannot obtain; on the other hand, Right Brain Core Drives have a tendency of being based on Intrinsic Motivations: you don’t need a goal or reward to use your creativity, hangout with friends, or feel the suspense of unpredictability – the activity itself is rewarding on its own.

 White Hat vs Black Hat Gamification

-The top Core Drives in this Octagon are considered very positive motivations, while the bottom Core Drives are considered more negative motivations.
+Another element to note within Octalysis is that the top Core Drives in the octagon are considered very positive motivations, while the bottom Core Drives are considered more negative motivations.

-I call techniques that heavily use the top drives “White Hat Gamification” while the bottom ones are called “Black Hat Gamification.”
+I call techniques that heavily use the top drives “White Hat Gamification” while techniques that utilize the bottom Core Drives are called “Black Hat Gamification”.

-If something is addicting because it lets you express your creativity, makes you feel successful through skill mastery, and gives you a higher sense of meaning, that’s a very positive result of being addicted.
+If something is engaging because it lets you express your creativity, makes you feel successful through skill mastery, and gives you a higher sense of meaning, it makes users feel very good and powerful.

-On the other hand, if something is addictive because you don’t know what will happen next and you HAVE to find out, you are constantly in fear of losing something, or you think about it all day simply because there are things you can’t have, then it is definitely from the Dark Side of the force of Gamification and it might leave a bad taste in your mouth after you take the action.
+On the other hand, if you are always doing something because you don’t know what will happen next, you are constantly in fear of losing something, or because there are things you can’t have, even though you would still be extremely motivated to take the actions, it often can leave a bad taste in your mouth.

-The problem with Zynga games (in my opinion), is that they have figured out how to do all these Black Hat Game Techniques, which drive great numbers off each user, but does not make them feel good.
-So when a user CAN leave the system, they will want to, because they don’t feel like they are in control over themselves.
+The problem with Zynga games, according to the Octalysis framework, is that they have figured out how to do many Black Hat Game Techniques, which drive great numbers off each user, but does not make users feel good.
+So when a user is finally able to leave the system, they will want to, because they don’t feel like they are in control over themselves, just like gambling addiction.

-Keep in mind that just because something is Black Hat doesn’t mean it’s bad – these are just motivators – and they can be used for productive and healthy results or for evil and manipulation.
-Gamification techniques simply control the “motivation” to do something but not the purpose of the activity.
-I personally would LOVE to get addicted to exercising and eating carrots.
+Keep in mind that just because something is Black Hat doesn’t mean it is necessarily bad – these are just motivators – and they can be used for productive and healthy results or malice and manipulative ones.
+Many people voluntarily submit themselves into Black Hat Gamification in order to go to the gym more often, eat healthily, or avoid hitting the snooze button every morning.

-A good Gamification expert will try to implement all 8 Core Drives on a positive and productive activity so that everyone ends up happier and healthier.
+A good Gamification expert will consider all 8 Core Drives on a positive and productive activity so that everyone ends up happier and healthier.